BorjaRobles/vue-website-cli/README.md

 ### a little bit complicated

-I you don't want this tool magic, you can use the [vue-website-template](https://github.com/code-forefront/vue-website-template) as a VueJS template (as an overload of the [vue webpack template](https://github.com/vuejs-templates/webpack)) on wich is added the [vue-website-plugins](https://github.com/code-forefront/vue-website-plugins).
+If you don't want this tool magic, you can use the [vue-website-template](https://github.com/code-forefront/vue-website-template) as a VueJS template (as an overload of the [vue webpack template](https://github.com/vuejs-templates/webpack)) on wich is added the [vue-website-plugins](https://github.com/code-forefront/vue-website-plugins).